 Coercive and controlling family violence is very dangerous.
 People who commit this type of abuse often continue or escalate the family violence after separation or divorce.

 How family violence affects children

+Children are also at risk of developing post-traumatic stress disorder (PTSD).
 Research suggests that children have high levels of stress if they're victims of family violence themselves or if there is family violence in their home.
-This stress can shape their brain development and affect them for life.
+This stress can change a child’s brain in ways that can negatively impact them for life.

 Parenting arrangements when there is a history of family violence

-- Supervised exchange, where parents pick up and drop off the child with a third person there.
-It's possible to stagger pick-up and drop-off times so the parents don't see each other.
+- Supervised exchanges, where parents pick up and drop off the child in the presence of a third person.
+It is also possible to arrange pick-up and drop-off times so the parents don't see each other.

 - Supervised parenting time, where a parent and child spend time together in the presence of a third person.